Believe it (or Not)

 This isn’t a sit-and-listen class.
 Like all of our small-group seminars, it’s a brains-on, hyper-interactive experience where kids engage, debate, and challenge their own reasoning in real time.

-Q: Do they have to watch them in order?
+Q: Do they have to take them in order?

 One theorem to rule them all